Generalized Measure of Quantum Fisher Information: Conclusion

 \section{Conclusion}

-In conclusion, we have introduced the truncated quantum Fisher information (TQFI), which is demonstrated to be an efficiently computable lower bound on the quantum Fisher information.
+In conclusion, we have introduced the TQFI, which is demonstrated to be an efficiently computable lower bound on the quantum Fisher information. {This quantity can be used for estimating QFI and to prepare the optimal state for metrology via the variational quantum algorithms on the near-term quantum computers}.
 Specifically, the TQFI can be obtained from the generalized fidelity between the states obtained by projecting the exact state $\rho_\theta$ and error state $\rho_{\theta+\delta}$ onto the subspace spanned by the largest $m$ eigenvalues of $\rho_\theta$.
-For unitary families, we have proven that the TQFI satisfies the criteria of the quantum Fisher information for sub-normalized states.
-In addition, we have revealed the geometrical interpretation of the TQFI by introducing a generalized Bures distance, a distance measure on sub-normalized states.
+For unitary families, we have proven that the TQFI satisfies the criteria of the quantum Fisher information for subnormalized states.
+In addition, we have revealed the geometrical interpretation of the TQFI by introducing a generalized Bures distance, a distance measure on subnormalized states.

 This lower bound can be employed to efficiently estimate the quantum Fisher information.
 This is especially useful in the context of quantum sensing, where one is interested in maximizing the quantum Fisher information.
 Hence, one can use our lower bound as a means to prepare states that maximize quantum Fisher information, to enhance sensing performance of the quantum sensors.
-Moreover, the quantum Fisher information is often used to witness metrologically useful entanglement~\cite{Hyllus12,Qin19}; therefore, an interesting future research direction will be exploring the use of TQFI for the entanglement witness in the condensed matter systems.
+Moreover, the quantum Fisher information is often used to witness metrologically useful entanglement~\cite{Hyllus12,Qin19}; therefore, an interesting future research direction will be exploring the use of TQFI for the entanglement witness in condensed matter systems. \\ \\ \textit{Note.} {Recently, Yamagata ~\cite{Yamagata20} studied the properties of the quantum monotone metrics under the CPTNI maps.
+We note that TQFI belongs to this class.}